 Although you cannot use actual production data for testing, you can generate similar test data using tools,

 such as the

 Once you are satisfied that the baseline performance is acceptable, run performance tests again when something in your deployment changes significantly with respect to performance.
-For example, if the load or number of clients changes significantly, it could cause the system to underperform.
-Also, consider the thresholds that you can monitor in the production system to estimate when your system might start to underperform.
+For example, if the load or number of clients changes significantly, it could raise performance requirements.
+Also, consider the thresholds that you can monitor in the production system to estimate when your system might no longer meet performance requirements.